Novartis employee pleaded guilty in Polish bribery case

+* FY sales revenues increased by 15.0 percent to 16.3 million euros following 14.2 million euros previous year

-ZURICH An executive at a pharmaceutical company in Poland who pleaded guilty in a bribery case involving improper payment, works for Novartis NOVN.VX, the Swiss drugmaker said on Thursday.
+ZURICH Oct 9 An executive at a pharmaceutical company in Poland who pleaded guilty in a bribery case involving improper payment, works for Novartis, the Swiss drugmaker said on Thursday.

 Both defendants pleaded guilty as part of a fast-track system that avoids a full trial.
 Sentencing has not yet been handed down.